Kmburcham/mybrainfuzzies/final_exam/README.md

 F-statistic: 385.5 on 8 and 186 DF,  p-value: < 2.2e-16

 In the first model the wtop characteristics was removed .048649   0.031384  -1.550 0.122823
 The T-statistic was not statisitcally significant.
-The adjusted r squared decreased and the remaining variables did decrease but not by a significant amount.
+The adjusted r squared decreased.
 With removing this variable, the adjusted r-squared decreased from 0.9411 to 0.9407, though not significant amount of decrease, it should be left in the model.
+There was also a larger change in variables when removing wtop potentially suggesting multicollinearity.

 Removing wtop and reducing the adjusted r squared to a lower value than the previous model does not make the model bad.
 It is a more simplified version that is not victim to overfitting and wtop could be